schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 }
 ```

-Copy the IPv4 IP address to the **Tunnel Address** field.
+Copy the IPv4 IP address to the **Tunnel Address** field of the local peer.
 Subtract one from the **Tunnel Address** and enter the result as **Gateway** IP.
 E.g., `10.105.248.50` for the example above.
-It's just a convention I like, but you can use any arbitrary [private RFC1918 IP](https://datatracker.ietf.org/doc/html/rfc1918) not in use.
+It's just a convention I like, but you can use any arbitrary, unused [private RFC1918 IP](https://datatracker.ietf.org/doc/html/rfc1918).

 ![Screenshot of WireGuard Local Peer configuration](wireguard-local-peer.png)